-People with dual diagnosis often have depression, anxiety, or other disorders such as schizophrenia.
+People with dual diagnoses often have depression, anxiety, or other disorders such as schizophrenia.
 The use of drugs and alcohol compound these issues and make them worse over time, even if the person believes that it makes them feel better momentarily.

 Treatments for dual diagnosis include medications, support groups, and behavioral therapy.
 Sufferers need to work with a treatment facility that specializes in dual diagnosis and can assess the problem and create an individualized treatment program to target the issues.
-An effective program could include detoxification, inpatient rehabilitation, and psychotherapy.
+An effective program could include detoxification, rehabilitation, and psychotherapy.

 Dual Diagnosis Arizona: How to Get Help with Mental Health and Addiction

-If you're struggling with your mental health and addiction, you're not alone.
+If you’re struggling with your mental health and addiction, you’re not alone.
 Reach out to us for more information on how we can provide the care and the support that you need to recover.
-We're an accredited dual diagnosis Arizona facility and can integrate a treatment plan to address and to treat both your mental health and the addiction.
+We’re an accredited dual diagnosis Arizona facility and can integrate a treatment plan to address and treat both your mental health and the addiction.